Strategy and Performance Management

 The CDO role is typically introduced with the objective of leading digital transformation initiatives and ensuring that the organization maintains a competetive edge in the digital age.

-Most successful firms experience periods of convergence with incremental changes followed by periods of upheaval with major system-wide transformations (Mintzberg 2014).
+Most successful firms experience periods of convergence with incremental changes followed by periods of upheaval with major system-wide transformations (Mintzberg, 2014).

 In convergent periods stable and interconnected social systems emerge, in which the most successful and resilient actors maintain their position.